LHaiC/lhaic.github.io/_pages/about.md

 ## Biography

-I am Haichuan Liu, an undergraduate in **Microelectronics Science and Engineering** at Peking University's School of Electronics Engineering and Computer Science.
+I am Haichuan Liu, an undergraduate in **Microelectronics Science and Engineering** at Peking University's School of Electronics Engineering and Computer Science, advised by Prof. [Yibo Lin](https://yibolin.com/).

 My work centers on the intersection of semiconductor technology, electronic design automation (EDA), and high-performance computing.
 I am driven by the challenge of applying computational intelligence to solve fundamental problems in modern integrated circuit design.
 My primary research interests include: